show_page.php1 : df04.jpg

 SLIDE A:

-HISTOPATHOLOGIC DESCRIPTION: Small intestine: Affecting 60% of the section, markedly expanding and transmurally effacing the intestinal wall up to 1.5 cm in thickness, and compressing the intestinal lumen, are multifocal to coalescing, poorly formed eosinophilic granulomas centered on cores of cellular and karyorrhectic debris, rare negatively staining, poorly discernible hyphae, admixed with abundant degenerate eosinophils, neutrophils, fibrin, hemorrhage, rimmed by hypertrophied fibroblasts, abundant collagen (fibroplasia and fibrosis) admixed with few lymphocytes (eosinophilic granuloma).
+HISTOPATHOLOGIC DESCRIPTION: Small intestine: Affecting 60% of the section, markedly expanding and transmurally effacing the intestinal wall up to 1.5 cm in thickness, and compressing the intestinal lumen, are multifocal to coalescing, poorly formed nodules of inflammation with central pallor centered on cores of cellular and karyorrhectic debris, rare, negatively staining, and poorly discernible fungal hyphae.
+Rimming this core are abundant degenerate eosinophils and neutrophils admixed with fibrin, hemorrhage, and edema, further rimmed by multiple epithelioid macrophages that are occasionally large and multi-nucleated, hypertrophied fibroblasts, abundant collagen (fibroplasia and fibrosis), and few lymphocytes and plasma cells (eosinophilic granuloma).
 Multifocally, degranulating eosinophils surround individualized, brightly eosinophilic, fragmented collagen (major basic protein, collagen degeneration).
-Previously described inflammatory cells separate and surround smooth muscle myocytes, and remaining smooth muscle myocytes are shrunken, hypereosinophilic with pyknotic nuclei (necrosis).
+Previously described inflammatory cells separate and surround smooth muscle myocytes, which are multifocally pale, swollen, and contain variably sized sarcoplasmic vacuolations (degeneration) or are shrunken and hypereosinophilic with pyknotic nuclei (necrosis).
 In less affected areas, the submucosa is expanded by previously described inflammatory cells, rare granulomas, and increased clear space and ectatic lymphatics (edema).
-Multifocally there is blunting, fusion, and loss of villi.
+Multifocally, there is blunting, fusion, and loss of villi.

-SLIDE B: GMS: Primarily within centers of granulomas are small numbers of hyphae.
-Hyphae are black-staining and contain 2-8um diameter, nonparallel walls with irregular, non-dichotomous branching and rare septations.
+SLIDE B: GMS: Primarily within centers of granulomas are low numbers of hyphae.
+Hyphae are black-staining with 2-8µm diameter, nonparallel walls with irregular, non-dichotomous, acute-angle branching and rare septations.

-MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, pyogranulomatous, eosinophilic, and fibrosing, focally extensive, transmural, marked, with rare hyphae, canine.
+MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, pyogranulomatous and eosinophilic, transmural, multifocal to coalescing, severe, with fibrosis, necrosis, and rare hyphae, canine.

 ETIOLOGIC DIAGNOSIS: Enteric pythiosis